markNZed/TaskFlow/processor/nodejs/README.md

 Then to run: `npm start`

 We can set the port for the websocket server with environment variable WS_PORT (defaults to 5000)

+The ultimate solution to storing Task Data may be a MongoDB server, so in theory any Task on any Processor can acces the same data.
+Exposing this raises security issues etc so for now we are using SQLite as a key-value store for this (taskDataStore_async), so the Task Functions assume permanent storage is only available on the Node JS processor.